cocoatehcat/cocoatehcat.github.io/_posts/2025-06-03-first-temple.markdown

 We continued onwards to behind the temple to find another just as beautiful temple.
 I am still confused why the two of them are literally three meters apart, but decided not to argue with the fate of the world.

-We took of our shoes once more, stepping onto the (warmer) marble.
+We took off our shoes once more, stepping onto the (warmer) marble.
 This one did not have as large of an outcropping, so the steps were exposed and I could feel the heat through my socks.

 Inside the temple, once entering through glass doors, we noticed more Buddhas.
 There were three of the same size, large and beautiful, at the other end of the room.
 The one corner had a special display for the queen, with more purple flowers.
 I wish I could do both of these justice.
 To capture what I had seen is nothing words can describe, and any description I give is a pitiful attempt to explain true beauty.
 Everything, including my words, pales in comparison.